Project overview

 • Improvements to the forecourt of the Pioneer Memorial Tower and day basin

-All works are based on the master plan for the gardens, and will create a dynamic, engaging tourist attraction, responsive to both the history and stories of the place and 21st century expectations of a botanic garden.
+All works are based on the master plan for the gardens, and has created a dynamic, engaging tourist attraction, responsive to both the history and stories of the place and 21st century expectations of a botanic garden.

 Creating more accessible pathways and steps - complete